aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 For this walk through, you will need the following pre-requisites:

-- An AWS Account
+- An AWS Account.
 - Access to a shell environment.
 This can be a shell running in an [AWS Cloud9 Instance](https://aws.amazon.com/cloud9/), [AWS CloudShell](https://aws.amazon.com/cloudshell/), or locally on your system.
-- Your shell environment will need to have [git](https://git-scm.com/downloads) installed and the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) configured with version 2.9.2 or higher
+- Your shell environment will need to have [git](https://git-scm.com/downloads) installed and the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) configured with version 2.9.2 or higher.
-- Your AWS CLI will need to have a profile [configured with access to the AWS account](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) you wish to use for this walk through
+- Your AWS CLI will need to have a profile [configured with access to the AWS account](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) you wish to use for this walk through.
 - Enable the new Amazon ECS Console, if not already enabled.
   You may do so by toggling the radio button in the top left corner of the [Amazon ECS Console](https://console.aws.amazon.com/ecs/v2/clusters).